Using forensics in wildlife crime investigation

 - The PAW FWG has produced 'A guide to the use of specialist techniques in the investigation of wildlife crime', for wildlife law enforcers.
 Please download here.

 - The Society for Wildlife Forensic Science (SWFS) has produced a document that describes the minimum standards and additional guidelines for wildlife forensic analysts in the sub disciplines of DNA and morphology.
 Please download here.

 - A guide to laboratory techniques to determine species and origin of timber products.
 Please download here.

-- REVISED: Guidance document for the swabbing of animal bite marks and sampling from suspected offending animals.
+- Guidance document for the swabbing of animal bite marks and sampling from suspected offending animals.
 Please download here.